From Culinary School to Odette, and Back to School

 “At CIA, we hire professionals, and not purely teachers, because we need people who are at the top of their game, those individuals who have had a progressive career path,” shared Chef Felder.

-Elaine never expected to venture into teaching.
+Truth be told, Elaine never expected to venture into teaching.
 She had grown accustomed to the hectic environment of the kitchen and wondered if she had the patience to be a teacher.
 However, the unwavering support she received from her family eventually made her decide to make the switch.

-Now, having completed her first year of teaching at CIA in September 2020, the journey has been a two-way learning experience for both Elaine and her students.
+Having completed her first year of teaching at CIA in September 2020, the journey has been a two-way learning experience for both Elaine and her students.

 “Some people say that teaching is the end of your culinary journey but that’s not true.
 You’re still pushing the boundaries, but you’re pushing it together with your students.” she shared.